 Funds are allocated through the granting process.
 In order for an SO/AC (or subpart thereof) to be able to apply for auction proceeds, it would have to meet all of the application criteria and basic due diligence requirements used in the evaluation of any other applicant.
 Considerations of self-dealing/private benefit as well as conflict of interest would need to be taken into account in evaluating the application.
 The applicant would need to demonstrate that the proposed use for funds is separate from work that is already funded as part of ICANN’s daily operations.
 The CCWG anticipates that allocation of funds in this manner would be the exception rather than the rule.

-If ICANN were eligible to apply through the granting process under mechanism A or B, particular attention would need to be paid to maintaining separation of staffing, budget, and operations between the Proceeds Allocation Department and other parts of the organization that may apply for funds.
+If ICANN were eligible to apply through the granting process under mechanism A or B, particular attention would need to be paid to maintaining division and recognition of responsibilities of staffing, budget, and operations between the Proceeds Allocation Department and other parts of the organization that may apply for funds.

 If mechanism C is to be considered further and the CCWG determines that ICANN or a constituent part thereof should be eligible to receive funds, additional research will need to be completed to understand whether self-dealing concerns may prohibit this use of funds under this mechanism.